 When working with developers, it’s important to be open and clear.
 When you know what features you want built into your product, discuss it with your developer in as much detail as possible.
 Good communication prevents miscommunication—or, even worse, having something missed from your feature set.
 For example, if you want a mobile app for your business but don’t mention that to your developer until after they’ve started work on it (and have already spent several hours building an iPhone-specific version), chances are you won’t be pleased when they finish and tell you about their progress.
 A short text or email outlining exactly what needs to be developed can help prevent scenarios like these before they happen.

 What makes a great developer?

 The most successful businesses are always growing, which means they must have an effective process in place for evaluating and hiring new talent.
 Hiring a great developer is no small feat, but there are ways to ensure you pick someone who fits into your team’s culture.
 When you’re interviewing, ask questions like What frustrates you about developers? and If I called one of your former managers or co-workers, what would they say?—it’ll give you a good idea of how your candidate interacts with others as well as what skills he or she brings to the table.
 Remember that tech talent is in high demand; if an applicant has too many red flags it might be better to pass on them.
 Read more such posts on fastnewsisland.

 Tips on how to communicate with your developers

 A conversation between two or more parties can be a very productive way to work.
 However, it can also be stressful and difficult to keep everyone on task.
 There are many ways you can manage such a conversation, whether it’s holding a team meeting or having a regular check-in with your developer, you need to make sure that everyone is clear on what they’re talking about and what they’re working toward.
 Being able to communicate effectively with your developer can help save time and money in all aspects of your project so make sure to keep these tips in mind when you talk with them.
-You can write for us about your feedback.
+You can write for us or submit a guest post about your feedback.